 Are you an expert in something?
 Then an LMS might help you to set up your classroom online.
 It is equally useful for schools and universities also.

-A Wiki is not really a CMS, although what it does includes content creation.
+A Wiki is not really a CMS, although its functionalities include content creation.
 Unlike other systems, a Wiki allows collaborative content creation and editing.
 Its users are volunteers.
-That means anyone can edit the content of such a site, including you and I, not just the administrator.
+That means anyone can edit the content of such a site, including you and me, not just the administrator.

 - Wikipedia is the best example of a Wiki, which uses the open-source MediaWiki software.
 Confluence is another example of a wiki engine, but that is proprietory.

 Let’s discuss the main advantages of using CMS vs. developing a custom website from scratch.

 When you choose a CMS to build your site, the software is pre-built and ready for deployment.
 So, there is no further development required, unless you want to make some custom modifications.

 The only thing you need to focus on is finding a domain name and a hosting provider, installing the CMS (for self-hosted), and creating the content.